 You also have the option to visit Straight Teeth Direct’s London office for a 3D scan.
 If you live nearby, you might find this more convenient than doing your own teeth impressions at home, but it's completely up to you which option you choose.

-Your personal before and after
+Your personal Straight Teeth Direct before and after

-To decide if you really want to go ahead with Straight Teeth Direct, before and after photos will be vital.
+To decide if you really want to go ahead with Straight Teeth Direct, before and after images will be vital.
 Your personal orthodontist plans how your teeth will move and then sends you a 3D simulation so you can see how things will look once your treatment is completed.

 Now it's time for you to decide if you want to go ahead with mail-order aligners.